keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 A note for LoA configuration: for a given LoA for a specification such as [ISO/IEC 29115](https://www.iso.org/standard/45138.html), many of the factors for different
-LoA levels are not dependent on MFA, but on organisational or other technical factors (e.g. password strength, nature of an OTP device, ...), so it is up to the administrator to evaluate the actual LoA that is transmitted to a realm's clients.
+LoA levels are not dependent on MFA, but on organisational or other technical factors (e.g. password strength, nature of an OTP device, ...), so it is up to the administrator to evaluate how a LoA that can be requested by a client maps to a LoA within keycloak.

+##### Setting the LoA in the response

+When delivering a response with SAML or with OIDC the mechanisms to return the message, by protocol definition, keycloak MUST deliver an `acr` claim (for OIDC) or an `AuthnContext` (for SAML).
+Since the LoA value to text mapping may be different per client, this must be configured at the client level.
+This mapping is also used to do the text to value translation when a request is received from the client.

+The numeric value to use as base for the mapping is retrieved from the user's session.

-#### Specifying authenticator categories
+#### Specifying credential types

 This only makes sense for SAML clients, which can use protocol mechanisms to request specific authenticator categories, and in this case, Keycloak must act and respond as defined by the protocol.
-If the user is already authenticated with the requested authenticator categories, Keycloak can simply return the requested token, but if not or if the request uses the force parameter it must perform the extra authentication(s).
+If the user is already authenticated with the requested credential type, Keycloak can simply return the requested token, but if not or if the request uses the force parameter it must perform the extra authentication(s).

-This can also be handled on a configuration level for clients, but it is simply a matter of creating a specific authentication flow, with the desired number of authentication factors, and the required authenticator categories, and then setting the authentication flow to a client.
+This can also be handled on a configuration level for clients, but it is simply a matter of creating a specific authentication flow, with necessary **conditional** subflows, and the authentication executions corresponding to the required credential types and then setting the authentication flow to a client.

-For both SAML and OIDC, however, this will require being able to define respectively [authentication context classes](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf) and [authentication method reference values](https://tools.ietf.org/html/rfc8176) to an authentication category.
+For both SAML and OIDC, however, this will require being able to define respectively [authentication context classes](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf) and [authentication method reference values](https://tools.ietf.org/html/rfc8176) to a credential type.
 This is necessary to be able to transmit a value within an `<AuthContext>` (for SAML) or an `amr` claim (for OIDC).
 It is also necessary for Keycloak to be able to present during an authentication with a `<RequestedAuthnContext>` the user with the correct choice of authenticators.

-### Modifications to the admin console

-#### Authentication > flows section

-Authentication factors must be able to be configured with an LoA, which can be any positive value.
-Subsequent authentication factors must have their values set to equal or increasing values.
-A string value may also be set as an alias for the LoA, to be used for example when the LoA is described as an URI.
-If the alias is not set, the numeral value is sent to the client in the assertion, and if it is set, the alias is used.
-For ease of information, the interface should show that the authentication factor is being used as a LoA, and at which level.
+##### Setting values within the response

+For SAML, the same mechanisms as for the LoA are used, but for OIDC's `amr` value this is different, as this is an optional claim.
+Here a mapper is used for to make the mapping from the credential type to the value transmitted in the response.

-#### Client
+#### Forcing authentication

-In the client configuration it must be possible to set a LoA before being able to have access to the client.
-Since the LoA is attached to the flow, it should be within the same GUI section as the choice of authentication flow, and for coherence, it should be only among the choices of the flow.
-However, behind the scenes this only sets the level for the client.
-If the configuration of the authentication flow is changed and the value of the LoA modified, this does not change the value within the client.
-Within the configuration of the client, it may show that the current LoA is not relevant to the configured authentication flow as a visual aid.

-Note that for OIDC clients, this means that a client can have a different LoA requirements for browser and direct grant flows.
+As both protocols suggest, keycloak must ask for re-authentication when the `prompt=login` parameter is called from an OIDC client and `ForceAuthn="true"` called from a SAML client.

+##### OIDC

+For OIDC the protocol is not clear on what should be done when `prompt=login` is used with `acr_values` (and more generally with LoA).
+But keycloak can act exactly as asked with the request from the client.
+This can be illustrated with the following example:

+Keycloak is configured with two authentication factor subflows, **1st factor** which provides LoA lvl1 and **2nd factor** which provides LoA lvl2.
+Imagining a user already logged in with a LoA lvl2, then

+* the client asks `prompt=login` -> keycloak re-asks the user to log in with **1st factor** subflow, as it would do on a normal login with no acr_values specified.
+* the client asks `prompt=login&acr_values=lvl1` --> same as case 1, but this time because it's explicitly specified.
+* the client asks `prompt=login&acr_values=lvl2` --> keycloak only executes the subflow for **2nd factor**.
+Note that if the user hadn't already been logged in, keycloak would also have executed the subflow for **1st factor**.

+##### SAML

+SAML, both for requesting a specific credential types and for requesting LoA uses the `<RequestedAuthnContext>` element to request for an authentication context.
+Within this element it can specify a `comparison` attribute with the following possibilities:
+* `exact`: the default, the resulting authentication context in the authentication statement MUST be the exact match of at least one of the authentication contexts specified.
+* `minimum`: the resulting authentication context in the authentication statement MUST be at least as strong (as deemed by the responder) as one of the authentication contexts specified.
+* `maximum`: the resulting authentication context in the authentication statement MUST be as strong as possible (as deemed by the responder) without exceeding the strength of at least one of the authentication contexts specified.
+* `better`:  the resulting authentication context in the authentication statement MUST be stronger (as deemed by the responder) than any one of the authentication contexts specified.

+For keycloak "strength" is determined by the LoA level association in the flow.
+When `ForceAuthn="true"` is used, Keycloak should act in the following way when receiving the comparison levels alongside one or many LoAs:
+* `exact`: make the user register with the subflows corresponding to the asked LoAs.
+* `minimum`: make the user register with the subflow corresponding to the first asked for LoA in the list.
+* `maximum`: make the user register with all subflows up until and including the subflow corresponding to the highest LoA that was asked for.
+* `better`: make the user register with the subflow corresponding to the next LoA higher than the highest one asked for.

+If the user is not yet logged in, he will have to do all authentication steps up to the highest LoA asked for by keycloak as a result of the `<RequestedAuthnContext>`.
+The LoA returned by Keycloak in the `<AuthnContext>` is the highest the user logged in with as a result of the request.

+SAML can also request Authentication Context Classes that map to actual credential types like "password" and "Public Key X.509".
+In this case keycloak can still use LoAs to define "strength" (with the link `Authentication Context Classes -- credential type -- authentication execution -- subflow -- LoA`, although this requires keycloak to go through the entire authentication flow to obtain the necessary information), but should try to honour the request by only allowing the user to choose from the credentials corresponding to the asked for context classes (which correspond to a credential type for us).
+For `exact`, keycloak must only allow credentials of those types, but for the other `comparison` types keycloak may allow the user to log in with a credential of an equivalent "strength".

 ### Modifications to the REST API

 There are only minimal modifications to the REST API, and they mirror the changes to the GUI:
-* Possibility to set the LoA and alias when setting or modifying an authentication factor
-* Possibility to set the LoA for the browser or direct grant flow when creating or editing a client
+* Configuration of the **conditional executions** and **LoA** executions for the flow
+* Configuration of the LoA and LoA mapping within the client.

 ### Extending protocol implementation within Keycloak